SaraElsaggan/Multi_Channel_Signal_Viewer/README.md

 ### Steps to start

 1.install python and visual studio.
-2.ensure you have these python packages (install via pip):
+2.ensure you have these python packages (install via pip if not):
   - PyQt5
   - numpy
   - matplotlib